1982 Oklahoma gubernatorial election

 The 1982 Oklahoma gubernatorial election was held on November 2, 1982, and was a race for Governor of Oklahoma.
 Democrat George Nigh won re-election by a substantial majority over the Republican, former State Auditor and Inspector Tom Daxon.
-This is the last gubernatorial election in which a candidate carried every county in the state.
+This is the most recent gubernatorial election in which a candidate carried every county in the state.

+With Nigh's victory, he became the first Oklahoma governor to serve two consecutive terms.

+Primary election

+Primary elections were held on August 24, 1982 with runoffs occurring on September 21, 1982, although no runoffs were required in the gubernatorial race.